mse-data-science/MLOps_Labs/lab07/mlserver.md

 ### Interlude: MLServer Runtimes

+**The below example is NOT WORKING as of Nov 2025**

+**Please follow instead the transformer example provided at https://github.com/SeldonIO/MLServer/tree/master/docs/examples/huggingface**

 So far, we've been writing our own services.
 However, `MLServer` comes with a range of runtimes built-in.
 Inference runtimes allow you to define how your model should be used within `MLServer`.